|

 who found these on New York Ironweed Veronia

-me she knew her plants and thus I added the stems of another plant
+knew her plants and thus I added the stems of another plant on which these

 There are probably more.